Parthenon: Restoration

 The last remaining slabs from the western section of the Parthenon frieze were removed from the monument in 1993 for fear of further damage.
 They have now been transported to the new Acropolis Museum.
 Until cleaning of the remaining sculptures was completed in 2005, black crusts and coatings were present on the marble surface.
 Between 20 January and the end of March 2008, 4200 items (sculptures, inscriptions small terracotta objects), including some 80 artefacts dismantled from the monuments in recent years, were removed from the old museum on the Acropolis to the new Acropolis Museum.

 In 2019, Greece's Central Archaeological Council approved a restoration of the interior cella's north wall (along with parts of others).
-The project will reinstate as many as 360 ancient stones, and install 90 new pieces of Pentelic marble, minimizing the use of new material as much as possible.
+The project will reinstate as many as 360 ancient stones, and install 90 new pieces of Pentelic marble, minimising the use of new material as much as possible.
 The eventual result of these restorations will be a partial restoration of some or most of each wall of the interior cella.

 Since the 19th century, the Parthenon's exterior has been encased in various extents of scaffolding until September 2025, when the scaffolding on the western side was removed temporarily.
 The Greek government says that it intends to remove all scaffolding from the monument altogether by 2026 after the completion of restoration works.
+The Parthenon's fully restored west pediment was unveiled in June 2026.